Top UK Immigration Lawyers with Over 5000 Successful Applications

 • Provide the employee with the right of appeal against their dismissal

 You must ‘collectively consult’ if you intend to dismiss and rehire 20 or more employees at a single location and within a period of 90 days or less.
 The consultation process should aim to avoid or reduce the number of dismissals and limit the negative consequences of the dismissals.
-Failure to collectively consult may result in compensation being ordered in the form of a ‘protective award’ by an employment tribunal.
+If employers fail to collectively consult, an employment tribunal may order compensation in the form of a ‘protective award.’

 If you are unsure of the correct process to follow to dismiss and rehire, it is recommended that you follow the Department of Business and Trade’s Code of Practice on dismissal and re-engagement in accordance with the Trade Union and Labour Relations (Consolidation) Act 1992.
-Not following this code of practice may result in any award being increased by up to 25%.
+Failing to follow this code of practice may increase any award by up to 25%.

 Sometimes, restructuring necessitates redundancy.
-This may happen, for example, if, due to a change in business strategy, some roles are no longer required.
-Before considering redundancy, it is important to check if it is needed.
+This may happen, for example, if a change in business strategy eliminates certain roles.
+Before deciding on redundancy, you should first assess whether it is truly necessary.
 Other options may include:

 • Offering voluntary redundancy